scionassociation/scion-overview_I-D/draft-perrig-scion-overview.md

 # Introduction

 The Introduction section explains why we designed SCION in the first place.
-It presents an overview of the Internet's most salient problems and shortcomings, which together are the reason why we developed SCION: To address these issues in order to make the Internet more secure, reliable, transparent, and efficient.
+It presents an overview of the current Internet's most salient problems and shortcomings, which together are the reason for developing SCION: To address these issues in order to make the Internet more secure, reliable, transparent, and efficient.

 The sections after the Introduction provide further insight into SCION's main concepts and features.
 We complete the document with some concrete case studies where SCION has been applied successfully.

-## Why SCION?
+## Why SCION - Internet's Issues

 Two protocols effectively define today’s Internet architecture: the Internet Protocol (IP) {{RFC8200}}, {{RFC0791}} and the Border Gateway Protocol (BGP) {{RFC4271}}.
 These protocols have remained virtually unchanged since the standardization of IPv6 {{RFC2460}} and BGP-4 {{RFC1653}} in the 1990s.
 However, as the Internet continued to expand and needed to accommodate new uses, numerous issues came to light.
-The following sections describe these issues in more details.
+The following sections describe these issues in more detail.

 ### Internet Protocol

 IP is one of the fundamental protocols of the Internet, as it enables the forwarding of packets between end hosts.
 Its first major version, IPv4, was specified in 1981 {{RFC0791}} and its (non-backward compatible) successor, IPv6, was introduced in 1998 {{RFC2460}}.
 After this, no major changes have taken place.
 The IP protocol follows a relatively simple approach: End hosts do not need to know the complete path to forward packets, nor can they influence the path the packets take.
-Unfortunately, this approach comes with many drawbacks:
+But this approach comes with several drawbacks:

 - **Lack of transparency and control**
 Being able to select and verify the path that packets take is desirable in many situations.
 End hosts might want to avoid packets being routed through adversarial or untrusted networks, or they might want to choose the most suitable path with regard to a specific metric (e.g., latency or bandwidth).
 Unfortunately, IP does not offer such an option.
 Although systems that enable loose and strict source routing have been proposed, these extensions are not commonly supported in today’s networks.
 It is also not possible to simultaneously use multiple distinct paths towards the same destination.